JoseQuintas/hwgui/contrib/qrencode/Readme.txt

 - MinGW32
 - MinGW64 (also with Msys2 environment)
 - GTK/LINUX with gcc
+- Borland C with DLL, see extra instructions

 *) Build script only build the library, not the